-In this guide, you will find out more about the best places to live as an expat.
+In this guide, you will find out more about countries with a welcoming culture, a solid local job market with career prospects, where you can improve your financial situation, and the overall best places to live as an expat.

 Why do expats move abroad?

 Many expats who choose to move abroad to a different country seek qualities that may not be available to them in their home countries.
-These include a better quality of life and work-life balance, low costs of living, attractive tax benefits to save on personal finances, incredible landscapes, and a slower pace of day-to-day life.
+These include:

-Whether it’s the cheap and high-quality food in Thailand or the low rental prices in Mexico that you can enjoy while being on the doorstep of the US, many of these qualities, and more, are available in some of the best expat locations to live in.
+Cities like Bangkok in Thailand have cheap and high-quality food.
+You can access recreational sports and adventure activities in Costa Rica.
+Malta offers local friendliness and political stability.
+Mexico City boasts low rental prices that you can enjoy while being on the doorstep of the US.
+Expats report in publications like the Expat Insider Survey that many of these qualities and more are available to foreign residents in some of the best expat locations to live in.

 Where to live overseas?

-Drawn by a mild climate in some countries, and diverse cultures, history, and entertainment in others, it’s no wonder that Europe has some of the best countries to live in overseas.
-Not only will you be taken aback by the rich history, culture, and weather of European countries, but you’ll have access to a cheap cost of living and be able to enjoy numerous delicious cuisines, and be able to make the most of the incredible scenery that you’ll find across Europe.
+Drawn by a mild climate and diverse cultures in some countries, and history and entertainment in others, it’s no wonder that Europe has some of the best countries to live in overseas.
+Not only will you be taken aback by the rich history, culture, friendly local residents, and optimal weather of European countries, but you’ll have access to a cheap cost of living, numerous delicious cuisines, and be able to make the most of the incredible scenery that you’ll find across countries in Europe.

 European countries like Portugal, Spain, Malta, and Cyprus are among the best places to live in Europe for families.
-Their heavy focus on community, low rates of crime, and inherent family-friendly nature provide an environment for children to flourish.
+Their heavy focus on community, an active social life, low rates of crime, and inherent family-friendly nature provide an environment for children to flourish.

 The Best Places to Live in Europe for Expats